SuperOfficeDocs/superoffice-docs/docs/api/netserver/whats-new/ns-70/culturedataformatter.md

 What does "1,000" mean?

-* "one point zero zero zero" ?
+* "one point zero zero zero"?

-* "one thousand" ?
+* "one thousand"?

 Making everything into a string can be practical, but also disastrous.
 To avoid misunderstandings, we say  "\[I: 1000\]", which may not be the most elegant format, but it is human-readable and unambiguous.